psaenzdetejada/GoogleMaps-Geocoding-with-TabPy-for-Tableau-Prep/README.md

 3. The script will run in a Tableau Prep.
 The way I create the script, it requires to have a field called 'address'.
 4. To have an accurate geocoding it's recommended to have as much information in the *address* field.
 I'd recommend to include:

     - Street name
     - Street number
     - Zip or Postal Code
     - City name
     - County, Province, State or similar detail.
     - Country name.

+This means, having in your dataset a field that looks more or less like this:

 |address                                           |
 |--------------------------------------------------|
 |110 Southwark St, London SE1 0SU, United Kingdom  |

+The reason is that the more details we include in the address field, the more accurate the geocoding will be.
+There might be similar Street names in different cities, or similar City names in different States or Countries.
+The more context we include in the address, the less error the geocoding will return in the results.

 [tabpy]: https://tableau.github.io/TabPy/docs/server-install.html